mavlink/MAVSDK-docs/en/guide/general_usage.md

 ## Error Handling

-*Dronecode SDK* APIs do not raise exceptions!
+MAVSDK APIs do not raise exceptions!
 Instead, methods that can fail return success or an error reason as `enum` values.

 > **Tip** The error code usually reflects acknowledgment from the vehicle that it will perform the requested action (or not).
   The operation itself may not yet have completed (e.g. taking off).